-- 1. Go to Log > Log Servers. - 2.
-Click Create New.
+- 1. Go to Log > Log Servers.

+- 2. Click Create New.

+- 3. Configure the following settings:

 Name Name of the new server entry. Туре Select Syslog Protocol, FortiAnalyzer, or Common Event Format.
 Log Server Address Log server IP address or FQDN.
 Port Port number.
 The default port is 514.
 Status Enable or disable sending logs to the server.
 Log Level Select the logging levels to forward to the log server.
-For logging levels, see Logging Levels on page 90.
+For logging levels, see Logging Levels on page 118.